How to Pay for Things in Japan Using a Card

-With foreign-friendly ATMs still somewhat elusive and over-the-counter card payments patchy, the best way to take money to Japan involves combining a number of options:
+With foreign-friendly ATMs still somewhat elusive and over-the-counter card payments patchy, the best way to pay for things in Japan involves combining a number of options:

 Paying with Your Australian Debit Card